Ahsoka teaser debuts at Star Wars Celebration – here's a description

 The footage, which has not yet been released to the public, starts with the former Jedi in a ship while someone tries to use the Force.

-There's also a tease of one Ezra Bridger... but we only see the back of his head, so who's playing him is a mystery for now.
+There's also a tease of one Ezra Bridger... we see the back of Sabine Wren's head as she looks at a painting of him.

 The last time Ahsoka was seen in live-action, she was with Luke Skywalker at his fledgling Jedi school, watching him train baby Grogu in The Book of Boba Fett episode 6.
 Before that, she appeared in The Mandalorian season 2 episode 5, which saw her on the hunt for Grand Admiral Thrawn.